 Dumplings are an important part of Chinese desserts.
 Dumplings are made with dough.
 Meat, fish, vegetables, or sweets may be included into the dough to make different kinds of dumplings.
 The usual methods of cooking dumplings vary from boil, steam, simmer, fry to bake.

 Rice, flour and eggs are the main materials for making pastry.
 Pastry generally varies according to the ingredients used.
 Commonly served pastries are peanut pastry, water chestnut cake, sponge pastry and so on.

 Pies have developed with a long history in China.
 Pies are made with different kinds of ingredients.
 Onion pies, sesame seed pies and shallot pancake are some usually made pies.

 Porridge is considered as staple food in some part of China.
-Porridge is made with rich or stinky rice and water by adding different ingredients.
 Porridge is of various tastes, like sweet and salty.
 When travel to China, you can try oat porridge, maize porridge, Pease porridge and potato porridge.
 And there are a lot more to taste.